Chart Color Schemes

 Cultural Diversity

-APY Lands had a higher cultural diversity with 2.7% of its population born overseas and 88.5% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 53.7% of people in APY Lands.
-The category 'Other' comprised 9.4%, significantly higher than the Rest of SA average of 1.9%.
+APY Lands had a higher cultural diversity with 2.7% overseas-born residents and 88.5% speaking languages other than English at home.
+Christianity was the predominant religion at 53.7%.
+Notably, the 'Other' category comprised 9.4%, significantly higher than Rest of SA's average of 1.9%.

-Regarding ancestry, Australian Aboriginal was the most represented group at 85.1%, substantially higher than the regional average of 17.2%.
-English ancestry made up 3.7%, notably lower than the regional average of 25.2%.
-Australian ancestry constituted 3.6%, also notably lower than the regional average of 28.5%.
+In terms of ancestry, Australian Aboriginal was highest at 85.1%, much higher than the regional average of 17.2%.
+English ancestry was lower at 3.7%, below the regional average of 25.2%.
+Australian ancestry also stood at 3.6%, lower than the regional average of 28.5%.

 Frequently Asked Questions - Diversity